Matador (cocktail)

 The Matador is a tequila-based cocktail.
 Less widely known than the margarita, its structure is similarly simple, with three primary ingredients: silver or blanco tequila, pineapple juice, and lime juice.
 Its chief coupling of pineapple and a single spirit resembles a Jackhammer, a variant of the Screwdriver which substitutes pineapple juice for orange juice to mix with vodka.
 Matadors are often presented differently, either in a martini glass or a champagne flute.

 Background

 The cocktail combines three Mexican exports: tequila, pineapple and lime.
 Due to typically high natural sugar content in many pineapple varieties, or use of sweetened commercially produced pineapple juice, additional sweeteners are not usually added.

+The Tequila Matador was first printed in 1972 in Trader Vic's Bartender's Guide.

 In addition to these details, Matador is a commercial brand of tequila, though usage of a specifically branded spirit here is variable, similar to ingredient usage in other cocktails.